rebelsky/csc151/outlines/overviews/lists.md

-* Lists, Revisited
+* Lists, revisited.
-* New List Operations
+* New list operations.
-* Drawings as Values
+* Drawings as values.
+* Lab.